 You can also use an asterisk at the end of a word to retrieve various endings.
 For example, abolitionis* would retrieve abolitionist and abolitionists, as well as abolitionism.

-When you look at your list of results in the database, If the full-text of an article is not readily available i, click on the FIND IT AT SCU icon to see if it's available in another database or in print in the library.
+When you look at your list of results in the database, If the full-text of an article is not readily available, click on the FIND IT @ SCU LIBRAIRES icon to see if it's available in another database or in print in the library.
 If it's not you will have the option of using the Interlibrary Loan Service.
 It's free and very fast!